-A Community-Supported Urban Agriculture and Historical Partnership Project
+Community-Supported Urban Agriculture and Historical Partnership Project

 Good Hope Farm has a mission to marry Cary's agricultural past with an innovative future by connecting beginning farmers to affordable farmland and our community to local food.

 In 2008 the Town purchased a historic family farmstead located in the Carpenter Historic District with a goal to keep the property in agricultural production.
 A coalition of four nonprofit organizations respond and pooled their resources in the name of a comprehensive shared vision best described as an incubator farm project.
 To accomplish this mission, one nonprofit, Piedmont Conservation Council, holds an eight-year lease with the Town that also outlines project management responsibilities for both parties.
-PCC also employees a farm manager that is responsible for the day-to-day operations of the incubator farm.
+PCC also employees a farm manager who is responsible for the day-to-day operations of the incubator farm.
 The three other nonprofits, The Conservation Fund, North Carolina Community Development Initiative, and Conservation Trust for North Carolina support the project with funding and collaboratively they employee one project manager to handle grant writing, marketing, and other big picture duties.
 The Town of Cay supports the project with a project manager that handles infrastructure installation, renovations, Town programs and services at the facility (municipal water, electric service, curbside garbage collection) and generally maintaining the Town’s best interests by executing the lease and all it entails.

 History of the Property